Dating Older Is Surprisingly Better Than You Think

 Since it’s more common for women to date older men that men to date older women, this article is geared in that direction.
 It’s not like it never happens the other way, but it’s rare.
 If you’re a woman who dates older men – or is considering it – think of it in terms of what age range you’re comfortable with.
 Is it five, 10, 15, or even 20 years older – or all of the above?

-Let’s start with the good reasons to date older: It’s likely an older man’s confidence level and emotional intelligence are going to be higher than those closer in age.
-With more dating experience, they should be more in touch with what they want and how to go about getting it.
+It’s likely an older man’s confidence level and emotional intelligence are going to be higher than those closer in age.
+They should be more in touch with what they want and how to go about getting it.
 Translation: they probably won’t make you jump through hoops or play games.
 Plus, they might actually call you at night versus texting.
 (Note our use of “likely,” “should be,” and “probably.”
 Not every older man is more mature than their younger competition – so pay attention and judge for yourself!)

-With more experience “going a-courting,” they may be more assertive – not so easily intimidated by a beautiful woman – and rarely if ever get jealous for no good reason.
+With more experience “going a-courting,” they may be more assertive and rarely if ever get jealous for no good reason.

 Older men understand how special it is to spend time with a vibrant woman and are more likely put you on a pedestal.
 (Good news if you like that; bad news if you don’t.)
 (Well, not “bad” exactly – just be prepared to address it.)

 When it comes to financial stability, older men usually have more of it than younger ones.
-Older men have usually learned to spend, save, and invest wisely – and enjoy spending their money on meaningful experiences versus on things.
+Older men have usually learned to spend, save, and invest wisely.
 Younger men, on the other hand, may still be chasing new gadgets and just starting to save and invest.